tobikenobix/tkeHome/readme.md

-# Collection of my solutions Java Programming take home exams
+# Collection of assignments we had to do for class

+## Semester 2
+Basic Java

+## Semester 3
+- Unit Testing
+- Functional Programming
+- Threads

+## Semester 6
+### Big Data algortihms
+some implementaions of interesting algorihms